stroucki/Pale-Moon/README.md

 user, the user needs to decide whether he actually wants to visit the site, or to use special protective measures.

-To build on the Mac, I only needed autoconf-2.13 and yaml.
+To build on the Mac, I only needed autoconf-2.13 and yasm.
 It builds in only 10 minutes.
 Why did we professionals stop building our own software again?
 I've included my .mozconfig. mach build to start the build process.